WillGeis/minecraftServerPublicFiles/README.md

 #### 2) adding mods

+### 2a) using the installer/git

+If you want the easiest way to do this, I have built a installer that can be used by windows users (and MacOS users if they directly run `javac INSTALLER/InstallerWindowMain.java` then `java INSTALLER/InstallerWindowMain.java` to compile and run from the root directory)

+The launcher has its own instructions on how to do this, so please use those

+### 2b) dragging files in

 I dont know how to do this on a mac so you can google how to get to your .mincraft folder, for Windows users, hit the windows key and search "run" click this:

 ![image](https://github.com/user-attachments/assets/c0918471-0708-4d02-8b9f-05e549ecc783)